 - Eligibility You may be entitled to life insurance with no monthly premium depending on your age and years' service.
-You can call AT&T benefits at 1-877-722-0020 to discuss or a Merit Advisor can facilitate this call with benefits to guide the questioning to the proper answer. - Company offering If you are pension eligible, your estate or life partner will receive anywhere from \$15,000 to one time the employee's salary when retiring.
-The latter is discounted 10% each year once you reach 66 years old and decreases each year until age 70.

-- Supplemental Insurance You may also be eligible for life insurance equal to X times your income.
+You can call AT&T benefits at 1-877-722-0020 to discuss or a Merit Advisor can facilitate this call with benefits to guide the questioning to the proper answer. - Company offering If you are pension eligible, your estate or life partner could receive a death benefit paid for by the company. - Supplemental Insurance You may also be eligible for life insurance equal to X times your income.
 This insurance is a monthly premium deducted from the employee's paycheck.
 Once retired, the premiums will likely increase and depending on your age may be conducive to your retirement income plan or not needed any longer.
 Consider whether to continue this life insurance.
 It may be a time to evaluate whether long-term care insurance is needed for you and/or your life partner/spouse. - Spousal death benefit Depending on when you began with AT&T or one of the Bell operating companies, your spouse may be entitled to an additional monetary death benefit.
 Verify your eligibility and not this information with your beneficiary/Will papers.